Postal savings system: India

 India Post has provided an avenue for managing savings to the people living in rural or the urban poor, underserved by the formal banking system, since 1882 when Post Office Savings Bank was established.

 Over time, the scope of financial services provided by India Post grew to include other National Savings Schemes promoted by Government of India.
 In 2018, India Post Payments Bank (IPPB) was launched as a regulated bank to provide a full set of banking services, as specialised division of India Post.
 As of January 2022, the bank was serving around 50 million customers.

 Indonesia

 Postal savings in Indonesia began with the establishment of the Netherlands Indian Post Office Savings Bank (Postspaarbank) in 1897.
-During the Japanese occupation of Indonesia, it was replaced by the Savings Office (貯金局, Chokin-kyoku) and savings were encouraged by the military administration to support the Greater East Asia War.
+During the Japanese occupation of the Dutch East Indies, it was replaced by the Savings Office (貯金局, Chokin-kyoku) and savings were encouraged by the military administration to support the Greater East Asia War.
 The Savings Office became the Post Office Savings Bank again (Bank Tabungan Pos) after independence, before renamed into the current State Savings Bank, or Bank Tabungan Negara (BTN) in 1963.
 Between 1963 and 1968, it became the Fifth Unit of Bank Negara Indonesia during the single-bank system, made to support the guided democracy.

 Currently, BTN offers a savings plan that allows its users to deposit in post offices.